 XIX.2 Warranties

 Subject to section XIX.1, the Portal is made available “as is” and “as available”.
-The CMA does not warrant that the Portal will be free of error, of defect or of interruption, that it will satisfy a particular need of the User, or that the Content published on the Portal by other Users or by third parties is accurate, lawful, of professional quality or fit for a particular purpose.
+The CMA does not warrant that the Portal will be free of error, defect or interruption, that it will satisfy a particular need of the User, or that the Content published on the Portal by other Users or third parties is accurate, lawful, of professional quality or fit for a particular purpose.

 XIX.3 Liability Cap

-• for free Services: one hundred euros (EUR 100).
+• for free Services: one hundred euros (100 EUR).

 XIX.4 Indirect and Consequential Loss